JohannesDupont/Machine-Learning-Project/README.md

 ### deployment/
-Contains the saved models and a small webserver which is used for the model deployment.
+Contains the saved models and a small webserver which is used for the model deployment in app.py.
 Webserver can be started using `` docker-compose build && docker-compose up `` inside the deployment folder.
 The webserver is reachable under  ``http://0.0.0.0:5555``.